-Work Permit services for non-Students under the International Experience Canada program
+Work Permit services for Foreign Youth under the International Experience Canada program

 IAESTE Canada is able to facilitate "Young Professionals" work permits for foreign youth (18-35) under the International Experience Canada program.
 Numbers are limited and depend on our annual quota and our balance of inbound and outbound youth for the year.
 Contact us for availability and fees.

 To be eligible you must be:

 Between 18 and 35 years old (with some exceptions)

 Have been accepted for a job in Canada with an NOC code of type 0 (zero), A, or B.

 The process takes approximately 3 months and can only be started when the IEC season is open.